danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 ### PdParty URL Scheme

 As of version 1.1.0, PdParty has a custom URL scheme "pdparty://" for opening PdParty from other apps on iOS.
-The domain portion of the URL is used as a message type and the following messages are supported:
+The host portion of the URL is used as a message type:

+    pdparty://MESSAGE/DATA...

+ The following messages are supported:

 * pdparty:// - empty, simply opens PdParty
 * pdparty://_**open**_/path/... - open a patch, scene, or folder inside the Documents folder